DataDaimon/DataDaimon/README.md

 <br>
 Hi, I'm Rick, a Lead Data Analyst at NASA and PhD student in Data Science.
 I also have an MBA, MS in Data Analytics and BS in Physics.
-Previously, I attended university in Texas and graduated in 2019 with BSc in Physics.
 I am American and have had the pleasure of visiting Mexico, South Korea, Dubai, Israel, and Palestine.
 I have 10 years experience in Data Analytics and comprehensive front and back end development.
 I hope my Data Science repositories will be useful to you.